Political violence in Turkey (1976–1980): Background

 In 1975 Süleyman Demirel, chairman of the conservative Justice Party (Adalet Partisi, AP) succeeded Bülent Ecevit, chairman of the now social-democratic Republican People's Party (Cumhuriyet Halk Partisi, CHP) as Prime Minister.
 He formed a coalition, the Nationalist Front (Milliyetçi Cephe), with Necmettin Erbakan's Islamist National Salvation Party (Millî Selamet Partisi, MSP), and Alparslan Türkeş' far-right Nationalist Movement Party (Milliyetçi Hareket Partisi, MHP).
 The MHP used the opportunity to infiltrate state security services, seriously escalating the low-intensity civil war that had been waging between rival factions.

 The elections of 1977 had no clear winner, as CHP didn't have a majority to form a government, and the right-wing parties all had to work together to form another coalition.
 Demirel at first continued the coalition with the Nationalist Front, but in 1978, Ecevit came to power again with the help of defectors from the AP, in a controversial event called the Güneş Motel Incident.
 In 1979, Demirel once again became prime minister.
 At the end of the 1970s, Turkey was in an unstable situation with unsolved economic and social problems and facing large strike actions and partial paralysis of parliamentary politics (the Grand National Assembly of Turkey was unable to elect a president during the six months preceding the coup).
 Since 1969, proportional representation had made it difficult for one party to achieve a parliamentary majority.
 The interests of the industrial bourgeoisie, who were economically dominant, were opposed by other social classes, such as smaller industrialists, tradesmen, rural notables and landlords, whose interests did not always coincide among themselves.
 Numerous agricultural and industrial reforms sought by parts of the upper-middle classes were blocked by others.
 The politicians seemed unable to combat the growing violence in the country.
+Even the police force was divided, with some police officers becoming members of left-wing and others being members right-wing unions.
+The left-wing police officers' union Pol-Der, had grown quite large, at one point having 18.000 members.
+In response, a right-wing police officers' union was formed, and the two unions' members were in conflict.
+The right and left-wing police officers would frequently report each other for administrative sanctions.
+The right-wing police members would intimidate and beat citizens that reported right-wing terrorists, and the left-wing police officers would intimidate citizens that reported crimes by left-wing militants, causing chaos.